frankj9052/microservice-nuts-rbac-template/README.md

 # 1 - Introduction

 This project is a dedicated digital healthcare platform backend, offering a range of essential services.
-It includes features like user profile management, direct communication with medical professionals, AI-powered preliminary diagnosis, convenient appointment scheduling with doctors, and efficient electronic health record management.

 The main technology stack includes: